 *You think I’m a sucker for a viewpoint?
 You should see me with a handwritten menu.

-Trattoria La Madia
+12. Trattoria La Madia

 Florence is full of great food just waiting to be discovered.
 Trattoria La Madia is an adorable, family-owned restaurant that I happened upon on my walk to the train station.
 I brought my grandparents here during their visit and everyone loved their dishes!
 I would definitely recommend trying the pesto gnocchi, it’s fluffy and rich at the same time and covered in a nutty, homemade pesto sauce.

-Osteria Santo Spirito
+17. Osteria Santo Spirito

-Although it may not be the place to go on a diet…the cheese and truffle gnocchi has to be one of the best pasta dishes I’ve ever had in Italy.
+Although it may not be the place to go on a diet…Osteria Santo Spirto serves hands down the best gnocchi in Florence.
+Actually, the cheese and truffle gnocchi has to be overall one of the best pasta dishes I’ve ever had in Italy.
 They pile so much bubbling cheese on top that it browns into its own creamy layer by the time they bring it to the table.

 If you’re planning on trying out Osteria Santo Spirito, make sure to call and make a reservation.
 They can fill up very quickly, especially on the weekends.

-Trattoria 4 Leoni
+18. Trattoria 4 Leoni

 Across the Arno near Santo Spirito, Trattoria 4 Leoni had been on my restaurant bucket list for months.
 The menu is a bit expensive, but reasonable enough that it’s possible to dine there on a budget.
 The appetizers were delicious, although they were a bit small for the price.
 Make sure to order the burrata and proscuitto, it was our favorite dish on the menu!